Vacancies and jobs in the UK: May 2026

 Vacancies

-Positions for which employers are actively seeking recruits from outside their business or organization are defined as vacancies.
-The estimates are based on the Vacancy Survey; this is a survey of employers designed to provide estimates of the stock of vacancies across the economy, excluding agriculture, forestry and fishing (a small sector for which the collection of estimates would not be practical).
+Vacancies are positions for which employers are actively seeking recruits from outside of their business or organisation.
+The estimates are based on our Vacancy Survey, a survey of employers designed to provide estimates of the stock of vacancies across the economy, excluding agriculture, forestry, and fishing, and activities of households as employers (small sectors for which the collection of estimates would not be practical).
+For more information, see Section 11: Vacancies in our Guide to labour market statistics methodology.

 Back to table of contents